jimdowling/hops-docs/docs/featurestore/integrations/guides/databricks.rst

     :align: center
     :figclass: align-center

-Step 4.2: Configuring the Security Group
+Step 4.2: Configure the Security Group
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Feature Store *Security Group* needs to be configured to allow traffic from your Databricks clusters to be able to connect to the Feature Store.